enhanceindustries/checkout-shipping-message-add-on-for-woocommerce/README.md

-## WooCommerce Checkout Shipping Message Add-on
+## Checkout Shipping Message Add-on for WooCommerce

 The add-on will allow you to add a custom message to the woocommerce-shipping-totals shipping section of your checkout.